Real numbers we can never know the value of

 However true in theory, this is not currently achievable in practice.
 Wikipedia lists two reasons:

-- It is extremely hard to prove value for the busy beaver function (case and point, BB(6) having at least 3.5 x 10¹⁸²⁶⁷ value) and it is assumed that one would need at least 20–50 states to make a useful problem-solving machine.
+- It is extremely hard to prove values for the busy beaver function (case and point, BB(6) having at least 3.5 x 10¹⁸²⁶⁷ value) and it is assumed that one would need at least 20–50 states to make a useful problem-solving machine.
 Furthermore, the few states that are solved were solved using a manual checking method for each n-state Turing machine, which would not be practically possible for a machine with larger states.

 - Even if one does find a more efficient way of calculating BB(n) states, the value of the function get very large, very fast (we know that BB(17) is larger than G, Graham’s number).
 Even BB(6) would require more computational capacity than exists in the known part of the universe to be performed directly (Lloyd, 2001).